-On June 30, 2011, the Company again amended and restated the credit and security agreement and continues as the sole borrower under the agreement.
+On June 30, 2011, the Company amended and restated the credit and security agreement and continues as the sole borrower under the agreement.
 The amended and restated facility extends and expands the Company's prior facility.
 The facility consists of a \$60,000,000 revolving credit facility and a \$40,000,000 term loan.
 The revolving credit facility may be increased up to an additional \$25,000,000 at the Company's option, if the lenders agree.
 The facility matures on June 30, 2016, and all remaining unpaid amounts outstanding under the facility will be due at that time.
-At December 31, 2011, \$5,000,000 was outstanding under the revolving credit facility and \$37,142,858 was outstanding under the term loan.
-Payments on the term loan are due in quarterly installments of \$1,428,571, with all remaining unpaid principal amounts due June 30, 2016.
-The obligations under the facility are guaranteed by certain of the Company's subsidiaries and are secured by a lien on all of the assets of the Company other than renewable energy projects that the Company owns and that are financed by others.
-The agreement contains certain financial covenants and is secured by a lien on all of the assets of the Company other than renewable energy projects that the Company owns and that are financed by others.
-At December 31, 2011, the Company was in compliance with all financial covenants.
+At December 31, 2012 and 2011, \$0 and \$5,000,000, respectively, was outstanding under the revolving credit facility and \$32,857,143 and \$37,142,858, respectively, was outstanding under the term loan.
+Payments on the term loan are due in quarterly installments of \$1,428,571 together with accrued but unpaid interest, with all remaining unpaid principal amounts due June 30, 2016.
+The obligations under the facility are guaranteed by certain of the Company's subsidiaries and are secured by a lien on all of the assets of the

+Company other than renewable energy projects that the Company owns and that are financed by others.
+The agreement contains certain financial covenants.
+At December 31, 2012 and 2011 the Company was in compliance with all financial covenants.

 The Company has a term loan with a bank with an original principal amount of \$10,000,000.
 The notes evidencing the loan bear interest at a rate of 7.299% per annum.
 The principal payments are due in semi-annual installments ranging from \$597,000 to \$638,500, plus interest, with remaining principal balances and unpaid interest due March 31, 2013.
 In the event a payment is defaulted on, the payee has the option to accelerate payment terms and make due the remaining principal and accrued interest balance.
-As of December 31, 2010 and 2011, \$3,031,000 and \$1,874,000, respectively, was outstanding under the term loan.
+As of December 31, 2012 and 2011, \$638,000 and \$1,874,000, respectively, was outstanding under the term loan.